The Cobra Snake in Ancient Egypt

 1. The Uraeus and Goddess Wadjet:

-The Cobra Snake in Ancient Egypt {The Uraeus,} a stylized representation of a rearing cobra with its hood flared, symbolized the goddess Wadjet, one of the earliest deities in Egyptian mythology.
-Wadjet was the pharaoh’s protector and was often depicted as a cobra.
-The Cobra Snake in Ancient Egypt “Uraeus” was worn on the pharaoh’s crown or headdress, signifying protection and the pharaoh’s divine authority over Egypt.
+The Cobra Snake in Ancient Egypt, also known as the Uraeus, was a stylized representation of a rearing cobra with its hood flared.
+Significantly, it symbolized the goddess Wadjet, one of the earliest deities in Egyptian mythology.
+Wadjet, in turn, protected the pharaoh and often appeared as a cobra.
+Therefore, the Uraeus adorned the pharaoh’s crown or headdress, signifying both protection and the pharaoh’s divine authority over Egypt.

 2. Royalty and Divine Authority: